santos-elisa/StackLabs/README.md

 **Stack Labs** is a collaborative initiative to help Data Science and Engineering students to build a portfolio, turning the knowledge obtained in the trainings into value for businesses.

 In this edition (2021-2022), around 100 students divided into about 20 squads were challenged to develop a **Data Science project**.
-Participants will receive feedback to improve their critical skills in **Analytics, Data Science, Data Engineering and Storytelling**.
+Participants received feedback to improve their critical skills in **Analytics, Data Science, Data Engineering and Storytelling**.

 [Olist](https://olist.com/pt-br) is a Brazilian Unicorn that offers e-commerce solutions for small and midsize businesses in Brazil.